London's Classic Restaurants guide image

 OpenTable logo

-There are no better words for Ciao Bella than the ones we’ve already written about it.
-They go like this: “To be honest, if you leave Ciao Bella analysing your spaghetti con polpette, then something has gone very wrong.
-There’s no doubt that this old-school Italian restaurant in Bloomsbury is so much more valuable than a bowl of perfect handmade pasta.
+If you leave Ciao Bella analysing your spaghetti con polpette, then something has gone very wrong.
+This old-school Italian restaurant in Bloomsbury is so much more valuable than a bowl of perfect handmade pasta.
 It will feed you well and make you happy.
 So much so that when we eventually keel over, this is where we want our wake.
-Not because Ciao Bella will stuff everyone into a stupor, but because it’s one of the most perfect celebrations of eating out in London.”
+Not just because Ciao Bella will stuff everyone into a stupor, but because it’s one of the most perfect celebrations of eating out in London.

 We love a specialty.
 And the specialty at Roti King in Euston is soft, flaky roti canai.
 The Malaysian spot’s menu has grown over the years, as have their locations, but you’ll still find their signature roti served with a bowl of excellent curry, with your choice of dhal, chicken, mutton, or fish.
 While the rest of their menu, which includes things like nasi lemak and beef rendang, is all pretty great, if you only get one thing here, make it the roti canai.